 We begin in the former French colony of Somalia, now known as Djibouti.
 Whilst it is very small, Djibouti has some of the most outlandish scenery in the world.
-We’ll be taking in its two most famous lakes, Lac Abbe and Lac Assal, which being salt and sulphur lakes, create some hellish, highly photogenic sights.
-It wouldn’t be a YPT tour without also sampling the nightlife of Djibouti rubbing shoulders, possibly, with nomads and some of the world’s military units stationed there.
+We’ll be taking in its two most famous lakes, Lac Abbe and Lac Assal, which being salt and sulphur lakes create some hellish and highly photogenic sights.
+It wouldn’t be a YPT tour without also sampling the nightlife of Djibouti rubbing shoulders possibly with nomads and some of the world’s military units stationed there.

-Moving to another part of greater Somalia, we now move to what was a British protectorate and now the self-declared republic of Somaliland.
-This de-facto state declared independence from the rest of Somalia in 1991; however, no international organization has recognized its sovereignty.
+Moving to another part of greater Somalia, we now move to what was a British protectorate and now the self-declared Republic of Somaliland.
+This de-facto state declared independence from the rest of Somalia in 1991, and until recently only one UN member state had formally recognised its sovereignty.

-Still recovering from a brutal civil war, today the area is very safe and the local people are extremely welcoming and interested in foreign visitors.
-Somaliland is fundamentally different from the other countries in the region — and almost anywhere else on the planet.
-We’ll take you to smoke shisha with the locals, swim in untouched waters and visit ancient cave art!
+Still recovering from a brutal civil war, today the area is stable and the local people are extremely welcoming and interested in foreign visitors.
+Somaliland is fundamentally different from the other countries in the region and almost anywhere else on the planet.
+We’ll take you to smoke shisha with the locals, swim in untouched waters and visit ancient cave art.

 On top of all that we take part in festivities in both Somaliland and Eritrea to celebrate their independence!